-You see, that's what...that's what presenting the gospel is all about and it's not about you accepting Christ, it's about you asking Christ to accept you, right?
+You see, that's what...that's what presenting the gospel is all about.
+It's not about you accepting Christ.
+It's about you asking Christ to accept you, right?
 That's the issue.
 It's at His discretion.
 We don't call sinners to repent enough today.
-We're not asking Him to take moral action.
+We're not asking them to take moral action.
 We have this superficial thing about accepting Jesus.
 There's...there's moral action here.
 There's a real moral issue.
 There's a grappling with a condition that is endemic, systemic, profound called sin.
 It isn't that Jesus is standing hat in hand waiting for sinners to render a verdict on Him.
 That isn't it.
 It's that He is ready to render a verdict on sinners.
 They are at the disposal of His sovereignty.
-But He promises for those who truly repent that He will provide forgiveness.
+But He promises for those who truly repent that He would provide forgiveness.
 So the gospel is a call to repentance and faith in Jesus Christ, and that is the essence of what John preached.
 And that is the essence of what all true preachers preach.
 And those who don't preach that don't preach truly.
 We preach repentance.
 That's what I said.
 In Luke 13:3 and 5 Jesus said, "If you don't repent, you'll perish."
 We preach repentance.
 That is our message.

-At the very end of Luke's gospel in the great commission, Jesus says, "Repentance for forgiveness of sins should be proclaimed in His name to all nations."
+At the very end of Luke's gospel in the great commission, Jesus says, "Repentance for forgiveness of sins should be proclaimed in His name to all the nations."
 That's what we do.
 We preach that God forgives sinners who repent and believe in the name of Jesus Christ.
-That's the gospel...that's the gospel.
+That's the gospel.
+That's the gospel.

 John was aware of shallow conversion.
 He was aware of that.
 He was aware that the Jewish people were very good at superficial religion and so the tone of his preaching was urgent and the tone of his preaching was even harsh as he spoke hard truth calling sinners to true penitence.

-Now with that as a background, let's look at the text now and we're going to see that there are six elements in John's preaching...six elements that define for us true repentance.
-This is important cause people will say, "Well I believe in repentance," and then redefine it in some way that it's not consistent with true repentance.
+Now with that as a background, let's look at the text now and we're going to see that there are six elements in John's preaching, six elements that define for us true repentance.
+This is important because people will say, "Well I believe in repentance," and then redefine it in some way that it's not consistent with true repentance.

 Now a true repenter is to be known by six characteristics.
-Number one, I already covered the first four, we're just going to review...number one, true repenters reflect on personal sin...they reflect on personal sin.
+Number one, and I already covered the first four, we're just going to review.
+Number one, true repenters reflect on personal sin.
+They reflect on personal sin.
 Remember, we looked back at verse 5 at that wonderful passage from Isaiah 40, part of which says, "Every ravine shall be filled up, every mountain and hill shall be brought low, the crooked shall become straight, the rough road smooth."
 And we said if you're going to make a highway to the heart, a highway on which God can come into the heart, you have to do some preparation, heart preparation.
-And the ravine is the low and the base and the hidden of the secret shameful things of the heart that have to be brought up to the light.
-And we talk about the mountains and the hills being the lofty things, the things of pride and self-righteousness and they have to be brought low.
+And the ravine is the low and the base and the hidden of the secret, shameful things of the heart that have to be brought up to the light.
+And we talked about the mountains and the hills being the lofty things, the things of pride and self-righteousness and they have to be brought low.
 And then we talked about the skolios, the crooked, the bent things that need to be straightened out, the things of deception and dishonesty.
-And then the rough roads have to be made smooth.
+And then the...the rough roads have to be made smooth.
 All the other bumps, all the...all the other iniquities that litter our lives, they all have to be dealt with, they have to be examined.
-There's a real honest internal introspective reflection on personal sin.
+There's a real, honest, internal, introspective reflection on personal sin.
 That's true of a true repenter.
 They do an inventory on their sin and they are overwhelmed by it and they want forgiveness.

 Yes, they did recognize the wrath to come, that's necessary.
 Yes, there had to be an honest reflection on personal sin.
-Some of them were apparently doing that or they wouldn't have submitted to John's baptism because John's baptism was the baptism that was usually reserved for Gentiles who were proselyting into Israel, becoming Jews by...by a baptismal ceremony, that is they were proselytes to Judaism.
+Some of them were apparently doing that or they wouldn't have submitted to John's baptism, because John's baptism was the baptism that was usually reserved for Gentiles who were proselyting into Israel, becoming Jews by...by a baptismal ceremony.
+That is they were proselytes to Judaism.
 And what Jew would want to admit that he was no better than a Gentile?
-So some of them were doing some reflection on personal sin, saying...Okay, I'm not in the covenant, okay I'm not in the family of God, okay I'm no better than a Gentile, I'll go ahead with that baptism...and yes, I see the wrath to come.
+So some of them were doing some reflection on personal sin, saying, OK, I'm not in the covenant, OK, I'm not in the family of God, OK, I'm no better than a Gentile, I'll go ahead with that baptism, and yes, I see the wrath to come.
 So they had come this far.

-So a true repenter, and this is anybody, these people and anybody, a true repenter reflects on personal sin.
+So a true repenter — and this is anybody, these people and anybody — a true repenter reflects on personal sin.
 There's a real honest assessment and inventory of sin.
 Also recognizes divine wrath.
-You have an eschatology and a theology that indicates God is judge and there is the end of the age when God is going to bring that judgment and there's going to be a real hell and a real eternal punishment.
+You have an eschatology and a theology that indicates God is judge and that there is the end of the age when God is going to bring that judgment and there's going to be a real hell and a real eternal punishment.
 At the same time true repenters reject ritual as a means of salvation and they reject ancestry as a protection from judgment.

 There's a fifth component and that's the one I want to have you look at in the few minutes we have left.
 True repenters reveal spiritual transformation.
 True repenters reveal spiritual transformation.
 In other words, look at verse 8 and we'll get back to the text here, we've just been reviewing up to now, let's pick it up in verse 8.
 "Therefore," okay, you want to escape from the wrath to come, you scrambling snakes headed for the water, "Therefore bring forth fruits in keeping with repentance."

-And this is not...this is not unfamiliar to the Jewish people.
+This is not...
+This is not unfamiliar to the Jewish people.
 They knew that whenever there was a call to repentance, there was a call to a new approach to life.
-In...for example, Isaiah 1, where this statement of depravity, your whole head is sick, the whole heart is faint, from the sole of the foot to the head there's nothing sound in it.
+In, for example, Isaiah 1, where there’s this statement of depravity, your whole head is sick, the whole heart is faint, from the sole of the foot to the head there's nothing sound in it.
 You're depraved from top to bottom, Isaiah says in verses 5 and 6.
 Then in verse 16 he says, "Wash yourselves, make yourselves clean.
 Remove the evil of your deeds from My sight.
 Cease to do evil.
 Learn to do good.
 Seek justice.
 Reprove the ruthless.
-Defend the orphans and plead for the widow."
+Defend the orphan, plead for the widow."

 One other passage along this line, just quickly.
 Ezekiel 33:19, "When the wicked turns from his wickedness and practices justice and righteousness, he will live."

-Now with that you could also compare Ezekiel 36 where the work of God is going on in New Covenant fashion, where the New Covenant is at work in the life of a person.
+Now with that you could also compare Ezekiel 36, where the work of God is going on in New Covenant fashion, where the New Covenant is at work in the life of a person.
 It says in verse 25, "I will sprinkle clean water on you, you'll be clean, I'll cleanse you from all your filthiness, from all your idols.
-I'll give you a new heart, put a new spirit within you, move the heart of stone from your flesh, give you a heart of flesh.
-I'll put My Spirit within you...listen to this...and cause you to walk in My statutes and you will be careful to observe My ordinances."
+I'll give you a new heart, put a new spirit within you, remove the heart of stone from your flesh, give you a heart of flesh.
+I'll put My Spirit within you,” listen to this, “and cause you to walk in My statutes and you will be careful to observe My ordinances."

 So, John preaches a very strong message of judgment on individuals.
 That's the message.
 But if enough individuals reject, it becomes a national issue, as in the case of Israel.
 And if enough individuals reject, it becomes a world issue, as in the case of today as the world is largely made up of sinners who refuse to repent.